jsalignon/cactus/docs/5_DA/Split.md

   - R files that contain gene sets (i.e. to find enriched ontologies, for Venn diagrams plots).

 In additions, two types of tables are produced: res_simple and res_filter.
 These two tables contain the same columns: the 5 key components (ET, PA, FC, TV and COMP), a peak_id column (Null for mRNA-Seq results), chromosome, gene name and id, pvalue and adjusted p-value and log2 fold changes.
 These two tables differ in their format:
   - res_simple: each result is reported with the filters that it passes that are combined with "|" (i.e PA: 'all|prom').
 This allows to quickly browse all results.
+Please note that *ET = 'both'* entries are not shown in this file.
   - res_filter: only results passing filters are reported and each passed filter is on a different line (so 'all' and 'prom' would be on two different lines in the previous example).
 This file should be smaller as it exclude all the non-significant results.
+This file includes the entries significant in both ATAC-Seq and mRNA-Seq, with *ET = 'both_ATAC'* showing the ATAC-Seq results, and *ET = 'both_mRNA'* showing the mRNA-Seq results.

 ### Parameters
 - **_params.split__threshold_type_**: Defines if the threshold cuttoff is based on FDR (adjusted p-value) or rank.
 Options: 'FDR', 'rank'.
 Default: 'FDR'.
 - **_params.split__threshold_values_**: Groovy list defining the threshold cuttoff value(s).
 If *params.split__threshold_type = 'rank'* all entries ranked below this value will be kept (with entries ranked from lowest (rank = 1) to highest adjusted pvalues).
 If *params.split__threshold_type = 'FDR'* all entries with a -log10(adjusted p-value) below this threshold will be kept. e.g., *params.split__threshold_values = [ 1.3 ]* will keep all entries with an adjusted pvalue below 0.05 (i.e., -log10(0.05) = 1.30103).
 Multiple thresholds can be added but from the same type (FDR or rank).
 Default: [ 1.3 ].
 - **_params.split__peak_assignment_**: Defines the peak assignment filters to use.
 See [DA_ATAC__saving_detailed_results_tables](/docs/5_DA/DA_ATAC.md#DA_ATAC__saving_detailed_results_tables) for options.
 Default: [ 'all' ].
+- **_params.split__keep_unique_genes_**: Should only unique DA and NDA genes be kept for downstream analysis.
+Default: 'TRUE'.

 ### Outputs
 - **Gene lists**: `Processed_Data/2_Differential_Analysis/DA_split__genes_rds/${key}__genes.rds`